9:48 pm: The three-team trade is official, the Bulls announced (via Twitter).

 Richards started 34 of 36 games for the Suns last season after being acquired from Phoenix but his role has diminished this season.
 He’s appeared in 28 games, averaging 3.2 points and 3.3 rebounds in 9.1 minutes.
 Hayes-Davis has seen even less court time, averaging 1.3 points in 7.2 minutes over 27 games.

-While Hayes-Davis seems unlikely to play a major role in Milwaukee and is probably a candidate to be released, Richards could step into a rotation role in the team’s frontcourt.
+While Hayes-Davis seems unlikely to play a major role in Milwaukee and is probably a candidate to be released, Richards could see rotation minutes in the team’s frontcourt.

 Nigel coming home!